-Another Capital One first time credit card option is the Capital One Platinum Secured Credit Card.
-It’s also designed to help people establish credit.
-It reports to the credit bureaus just like an unsecured credit card, except that you’ll have to pay a refundable security deposit to open the account.
-You’re guaranteed a starting credit limit of $200 with an initial deposit as low as $49, depending on the specifics of your credit history.
+Another noteworthy Capital One first-time credit card option is the Capital One Platinum Secured Credit Card.
+It’s also designed to help people build credit.
+It reports to the major credit bureaus just like an unsecured credit card, but you’ll have to pay a refundable security deposit to open the account.
+You’re guaranteed a starting credit limit of $200 with an initial deposit of $49, $99 or $200, depending on the specifics of your credit history.

-Finally, it’s important to note that when you’re a first-time credit card user, you normally have no credit history.
-A Capital One first time credit card is ideal for helping you establish that credit.
+It’s important to note that when you’re a first-time credit card user, you normally have no credit history.
+A Capital One first-time credit card is ideal for helping you establish that credit.
 In time, you’ll qualify for some of the best Capital One credit cards with lower interest rates, higher credit limits, and better rewards and benefits.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.